Rapid Bus: Gombak District-Putrajaya BET Routes

 King Long XMQ6121G on BET17 service at Greenwood terminal.

-These two BET services serve the Putrajaya Presint 2 central district for government employees between Selayang, Batu Caves, Melawati and Putrajaya are the only BET route that bypassed Kuala Lumpur district area, and the only BET service operated by Rapid KL.
-The bus runs 4 trips daily per route, 2 morning trips to Putrajaya and 2 return evening trips.
+These two BET services serve the Putrajaya Presint 2 central district for government employees between Selayang, Batu Caves, Melawati and Putrajaya.
+They are the only BET routes that bypass the Kuala Lumpur district area and the only BET services operated by Rapid KL.
+The bus runs 4 trips daily per route: 2 morning trips to Putrajaya and 2 return evening trips.
 The buses consist of five specially modified King Long XMQ6121G, of which the transverse seatings were displaced from the former Mercedes Benz CBC1725 buses.

+All of the BET routes were discontinued on 14 February 2026 due to service restructuring; effectively, there are no more Rapid KL BET routes in operation (except one route by MARA Liner, which serving Bukit Beruntung to Kuala Lumpur).

-The former Mercedes Benz seats were reused in selected King Long buses for long-haul service comfort.
+The former Mercedes-Benz seats were reused in selected King Long buses for long-haul service comfort.